AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-warehouse/index.md

 #### Request Example Details

-The example above requests the following updates for the sheduled request:
+The example above requests the following updates for the scheduled request:

 * Renaming  to "New example report name"
 * Sharing is enabled with other users